pavanmarthi08/Blackbucks-Student-Performance-Analytics-/student performance analytics/Algorithm_Student_Performance_Prediction.md

 3. TRAIN       → TrainAndEvaluate()              → best model (Random Forest) saved as .pkl
 4. PREDICT     → PredictPerformance()            → score, risk category, recommendations
 5. ANALYZE     → GetKPIs / GetCorrelationMatrix / GetRiskDistribution → dashboard insights
+6. SERVE       → app.py (Streamlit)              → 5-page interactive dashboard tying 1–5 together
 ```

 **Key design choices:**
 - Random Forest is selected as the production model regardless of comparative
   metrics (fixed choice in code), though Linear Regression and Gradient Boosting
   are trained and evaluated alongside it for comparison.
-- Risk thresholds (60 / 75) are used consistently across analysis and prediction
+- Risk thresholds (60 / 75) are used consistently across analysis, prediction,
-  to ensure dashboard and per-student predictions align.
+  and the dashboard's At-Risk page to ensure they always align.
 - Missing values are handled via median (numeric) / most-frequent (categorical)
   imputation inside the pipeline, so raw missing data does not need pre-cleaning.
+- The dashboard is designed to degrade gracefully when no trained model is
+  present, keeping all data-driven (non-ML) pages fully functional.
+- The prediction page pairs true model output (score/risk/recommendations)
+  with an independent, hand-authored rule-based explanation layer, trading
+  perfect faithfulness to the model's internals for immediate interpretability.